 Avocados have been available to cooks in the Mediterranean since the sixteenth century, when Cortès brought them back from the New World.
 It was in Catalonia where I first tasted this simple dish, a combination or silky, paper-thin slices of ripe avocado and marinated fat strips of salty sardine fillets topped with crisp strings of scallions and chives, which makes for a great textural contrast — easy to duplicate and hard to forget.

 The combination is based on a dish from the Canary Islands, but the brilliant execution is the work of the legendary master chef Ferran Adrià, famous for his culinary innovations, which include the use of foams, gelatinized liquid and savory lollipops.–Paula Wolfert

 LC Haute Cuisine Note

-It’s incredible how easy it is to transform something from a homely snack to haute cuisine.
-It’s straightforward enough to make avocado and sardines on toast, but add a simple vinaigrette, a little garnish, and some attention to detail, and you have something worthy of a five star restaurant.
-Some days, your table needs a little glamour.
-Indulge.
+It’s incredible how easy it is to take something from homely to haute.
+It’s straightforward enough to make avocado and sardines on toast, but add a simple vinaigrette, a little garnish, and some attention to detail, and you have something worthy of accolades.

 Avocado-Sardine Toasts Recipe